 I immigrated to the US from Guangzhou, China in 2000.
-I currently study Chinese history at Georgetown, where my research focuses on Chinese military strategy, collective trauma, and war memorials.
-I’m a 2018 Marshall Scholar, and I’ll be heading to the University of Cambridge next fall to do my graduate studies.
+I have a BA in International History from Georgetown, where my research focused on Chinese military strategy, collective trauma, and war memorials.
+I’m a 2018 Marshall Scholar, and I’ll currently at the University of Cambridge doing my MPhil in Chinese Studies.

 (Some) Press and Interviews

 August 8, 2018.
 BookRiot.
 “R.F.
 Kuang on The Poppy War, Peace, and Confronting History.”